Trowulan: Archaeological sites

-Most of archaeological relics discovered in Trowulan and its vicinity is stored and displayed in Trowulan Museum, located on the west side of Segaran pool.
+Most of the archaeological relics discovered in Trowulan and its vicinity are stored and displayed in the Trowulan Museum, located on the west side of Segaran Pool.
 Excavations in and around Trowulan have shown that parts of the old settlement still lie buried under several metres of mud and volcanic debris, a result of the frequent eruptions of nearby Mount Kelud, as well as frequent flooding of the Brantas River.
 Several archaeological ruins lie scattered around Trowulan village.
 Several are quite damaged, while others have undergone reconstruction.
 Most are constructed of red brick.